Hyperemesis gravidarum is a severe form of pregnancy nausea and vomiting. It can make you dehydrated, and you might need to be hospitalized.

 Every pregnancy is different.

-HG isn’t a very common condition, and only affects between 0.5 and 2% of pregnant women.
+HG isn’t a very common condition and only affects 1 to 2 in every 100 women of pregnant women.

 What is the cause of hyperemesis gravidarum?

 It’s possible that there are a few hyperemesis gravidarum causes.